 I’ve always taken issue with the “Adopt Don’t Shop” marketing in animal rescue.
 Social media posts and comments from my fellow animal rescue enthusiasts aim to make me feel guilty for buying a dog from a breeder.

 Should I feel bad for buying dog from breeder?
 I bought a dog that is likely to fit well into my life, be able to do the activities I want to do, and has health clearances and a well-documented line of healthy dogs behind him to give me some confidence that he’ll have a long, healthy life.

 After nearly a decade working with rescue dogs and purebred pets, I have learned some things about buying vs adopting a pet, and some pros and cons for each.
 Here’s why nobody should be shamed for buying a dog, and why everyone should help rescue dogs.

 Why I Don’t Feel Bad Buying a Dog From a Breeder

-Can other dogs do those jobs?
+Can other breeds or mixes do those jobs?
 Sure.
 But most of the time, it’s these breeds.
 Why?
 Good breeding sets a dog up for success in a role, it reduces health problems in the breed, and it may prevent heartache for dog lovers.

-We’re buying a puppy because my partner and I believe that it is the best choice for our family.
+We’re buying a puppy from a breeder because we believe that it is the best choice for our family.
 That is our decision, and only ours, to make.
-We are buying a health-tested, AKC registered puppy from health-tested lines because it is all of our responsibility to give each puppy that is born the best chance at a good life that we can.
+We are buying a health-tested, AKC-registered puppy from health-tested lines because it is all of our responsibility to give each puppy that is born the best chance at a good life that we can.